UK Policy on TNFD

 What is the UK policy and regulatory direction on TNFD?

 Since its inception in 2021, the UK government has been a strong supporter and funder of the Taskforce on Nature-related Financial Disclosures (TNFD).
 It has contributed £4.8m over 2021-2025 including the activities of the UK Consultation Group which builds awareness and capacity on TNFD among UK businesses.
-The UK government continues to support the work of the TNFD and looks forward to it informing international standard setter baselines on nature risks and reporting.
+The UK government continues to support the work of the TNFD and its use to inform international standard setter baselines on nature risks and reporting.

 This support is set against an evolving landscape of policy and regulation in the UK relevant to nature-related disclosures.
 In particular, the UK has committed to a series of national and international targets on nature, it has mandatory disclosure requirements on climate, and its financial regulators are developing their approaches to nature.
 This page is a stocktake of UK domestic and international policy related to nature and TNFD.